langfuse/langfuse-docs/src/python_sdk_docs.md

 ### Generation

 Generations are used to log generations of AI model.
-They contain additional attributes about the model and the prompt/completion and are specifically rendered in the langfuse UI.
+They contain additional metadata about the model and the prompt/completion and are specifically rendered in the langfuse UI.

 `generation.log()` take the following parameters: